TaimourArshad1/OSLab2/README.md

 ### Description

 ### Commands
-dir: Used to list contents of directory
+dir: lists contents of directory

-cd: Used to change to desired directory specified from the user
+cd: Changes to desired directory specified from the user

-clr: Used to completely clear the screen
+clr: Completely clears the screen

-quit: Used exit the shell and return to terminal
+quit: Exits the shell and returns to terminal

 environ: